Trains77/bwrap-mc-java/README.md

 - Some versions or mods may not work with the sandbox
 	+ Mods that self update themselves may not work
 - The script will try to load a seccomp filter from ~/.sandboxing/seccomp_default_filter.bpf if it exists
+- The PRISMLAUNCHER_FOLDER variable stored inside the script is set to the Flatpak version's location ~/.var/app/org.prismlauncher.PrismLauncher/data/PrismLauncher not the non-Flatpak's location ~/.local/share/PrismLauncher

 ## Variables